Tezepelumab in Adults and Adolescents with Severe, Uncontrolled Asthma

 Tested

-Dupilumab (200mg or 300mg every 2 weeks)
+Dupilumab 200mg or 300mg subcutaneously every 2 weeks

 Population

-Patients with uncontrolled persistent asthma
+Patients with moderate-to-severe uncontrolled asthma

 Comparator